Click on the headings (below) to access these common topics more quickly

 Building Act 2004

-The Building Act regulates the construction, alteration, demolition and maintenance of new and existing buildings throughout New Zealand.
+The Building Act regulates the construction, alteration, demolition, and maintenance of new and existing buildings throughout New Zealand.
 It sets the standards and procedures for people involved in building work to ensure buildings are designed and built right the first time.
 It covers how work can be done, who can do it, and when it needs to be inspected.
 The Building Act 2004 and Building Amendment Act 2005 are available from the New Zealand Legislation website.

 A Building Consent is the formal approval that the proposed building work meets the requirements of the Building Act 2004, Building Regulations and Building Code.
 A Building Consent is only obtainable from an accredited and registered Building Consent Authority (BCA).
-The Building Unit of your local Council has been accredited by International Audit New Zealand and registered by the Building System Performance branch of MBIE.
+The Building Unit of your local Council has been accredited by International Accreditation New Zealand and registered by the Building System Performance branch of MBIE.
 As such, they are authorised to process your application for a Building Consent, inspect the building project at various stages, and to certify the work at project completion.
 If a building consent is required, no physical work can be started until the Council has issued the Building Consent, and Resource Consent (if applicable).
 If you start any site or building work before this, you are liable for a fine.
 See Building Consents, Application Forms & Checklists, Building Forms & Guides for Homeowners.

 Building Consent Authority (BCA)